Interpol (album): Background

 "Lights" was released as a free download through the band's website, originally in May 2010.
 The music video for "Lights" was directed by Charlie White, who had previously collaborated with the band by directing the music video for their 2004 single "Evil", off of Antics.
-White's video for "Evil" was a hit, lauded by fans for its bizarre imagery of a puppet dealing with a car accident.
+White's video for "Evil" was acclaimed by fans for its bizarre imagery of a puppet dealing with a car accident.
 White contacted the band, claiming that he wanted to do a more abstract take for the video for "Lights" to mimic the band's signature surreal and vague lyrics.
 White's video for "Lights" depicted a sexualized and morbid interpretation of a pheromone harvesting ritual inside of a three-horned rhinoceros beetle.
 In the video, two women in latex costumes use needles and a large black monolith, which presumably represents an enzyme, to extract white pheromones from a third woman, who presumably represents a substrate.
-Banks claimed that the group was very happy with the video, saying that they "wanted a striking film clip above all else for 'Lights' - and that it be strange."
+Banks claimed that the group was very happy with the video, saying that they "wanted a striking film clip above all else for 'Lights' – and that it be strange."
 The band formally released the music video in June 2010 on their website and mailing list, writing: "We'd like to share with you our clip for 'Lights' directed by Mr. Charlie White.
 Before this clip is available anywhere else, we're posting it here as an HD download, free for you.
-We're amazed by it, and think you'll enjoy seeing it as the director intended it to be seen - in high quality.
+We're amazed by it, and think you'll enjoy seeing it as the director intended it to be seen – in high quality.
 It takes a couple minutes to download, but trust us, it is worth it."

 In 2019, Fogarino recalled that returning to Matador was difficult at first.
 He said: "They were hurt.
-They said, straight up, 'Aside from business, it hurt our feelings that you left us… for Capitol?'
+They said, straight up, 'Aside from business, it hurt our feelings that you left us... for Capitol?'
 And they used to have a relationship with them years ago.
-So, it took a minute to get everything back in line, but after that… there was never a need to leave this label again."
-Fogarino went on to say: "It’s where we come from.
-It’s a great label and a great place to be.
-To compare the two operations, Matador’s office is open.
+So, it took a minute to get everything back in line, but after that... there was never a need to leave this label again."
+Fogarino went on to say: "It's where we come from.
+It's a great label and a great place to be.
+To compare the two operations, Matador's office is open.
 I can walk in anytime, and talk to anybody about anything.
 I only went to Capitol twice and had to make an appointment, wait in a waiting room and be called upon with a limited amount of time."
 Fogarino further said: "I can simply just walk into the office and take a break from life and go hang out in the conference room and have a cup of coffee or a beer and hang out with the people there because they're music fans."